Konstantin Bronzit

-Konstantin Eduardovich Bronzit (Константи́н Эдуа́рдович Бронзи́т; born 12 April 1965) is a Russian animator and animation film director and nominated twice for Oscars.
-He currently works at one of the largest Russian animation studio — Melnitsa Animation Studio, as the art director and consultant.
+Konstantin Eduardovich Bronzit (Константи́н Эдуа́рдович Бронзи́т; born 12 April 1965) is a Russian animator and animation film director nominated twice for the Academy Award for Best Animated Short Film.
+He works at one of the largest Russian animation studio — Melnitsa Animation Studio, as the art director and consultant.

 Life and career

 Bronzit was born in Leningrad.
 He is a graduate of the Saint Petersburg Repin Institute of Fine Art in 1983.
 He worked as an artist-animator at the animated film studio Lennauchfilm (Studio of Popular Science Films), which created educational animations.
 It was there that he completed his first film, Merry-Go-Round or The Round-About (Карусель, Karusel), in 1988.

 In 1992, he graduated from the V. Mukhina Leningrad Higher Art and Industrial Academy and in 1994 from the "Higher Courses in Scriptwriting and Directing in Moscow" under the tutorship of Fyodor Khitruk.

 From 1993-1995 he worked as a scriptwriter, director and animator at the Moscow Animation Studio "Pilot", where he created several short films.
 From 1996-1999 he worked at the studio Pozitiv TV.
 In 1999 he completed his short film At the Ends of the Earth, which was aggressively pushed around the film festival circuit by the French distributor Folimage, eventually gathering nearly 70 awards.

 Since 1999 he has worked at Melnitsa Animation Studio, where he served as art director in the projects Adventures in Emerald City (1999–2000) and Little Longnose (2003).

 In 2004 he served as the director of the animated feature film Alyosha Popovich and Tugarin Zmey.
 According to Bronzit, the very short timeframe (only a year was given to them to complete the film) forced him to write the script at the same time as the film was being animated.
 The film was a success in Russia, and spawned another two films by different directors in the same vein.